DimalshaMadushani/TrainEase-Admin-Panel/README.md

 - **Admin Login and Dashboard Overview:** Provides a secure login system for administrators.
 Once logged in, admins access the central dashboard, which serves as the main hub for managing tasks and monitoring system activities with a clean, user-friendly interface.

-- **Charts and Analytics (Bookings, Revenue, and User Registrations):** The analytics section offers real-time data visualization through charts, allowing admins to track key metrics like all bookings or bookings for a specific train, revenue, and user registrations.
+- **Charts and Analytics (Bookings, Revenue, and User Registrations):** The analytics section offers real-time data visualization through line and bar charts, allowing admins to track key metrics like all bookings or bookings for a specific train, revenue, and user registrations.
 Charts can be filtered by specific date ranges for detailed analysis.

 - **Train Rescheduling and Notifications:** Allows admins to reschedule trains due to maintenance or other operational changes.
 The system enables time and platform modifications and automatically notifies all affected passengers via email about the updated schedule.